ed-val/react_shop/README.md

 * Login with google
 * Landing page
 * Modal component to output errors to user
-* Input level form validation
+* Input level validation inside form
 * Alert when user submits an order

 ### License